An Oral History Of ’Freddy Got Fingered,’ Tom Green’s Near-Masterpiece

 “Going off the rails,” of course, was the whole point.
 This was Freddy Got Fingered in a nutshell: an attempt to remove the “filler,” to take all the normally mundane elements of a studio comedy and turn them into anarchic madness.

 Comedy was undergoing a revolution in verisimilitude at the time.
 The lines between non-fiction and fiction had blurred, with the more unplanned, unstaged reactions suddenly prized above all else.
 This kind of thing had existed before in embryonic form, on Candid Camera and in David Letterman’s man-on-the-street bits, but didn’t achieve full flower until skateboarders started picking up video cameras in the nineties.
-Tom Green’s entire career, red hot thanks to The Tom Green Show on MTV, was built on guerilla comedy, like when he turned his father’s car into “The Slutmobile” or ran around a zoo chasing flamingos.
+Tom Green’s entire career, red hot thanks to The Tom Green Show on MTV, was built on guerilla comedy, like when he turned his father’s car into “The Slutmobile” or his almost indescribably insane dadaist sketch “How To Make A Cow Brain Boat.”
 (I’d list more here, but the only way to catalog these things is from memory or from scattered clips on YouTube, the originals not being available in either streaming or on hard copy).
 As Green describes it, even before he had developed his showbiz persona, he and his friends would go out into the street and “razz,” harassing real people in order to provoke a reaction.

-A decade or so on, the film industry, still in the business of fame, needed to capitalize on Tom Green’s fame.
+By 2000, when Freddy was being filmed, the film industry, still in the business of fame, needed to capitalize on Tom Green’s fame.
 Yet doing so required turning Green’s brand of spontaneous, real people, real-world comedy into something staged, with a team of actors, everything meticulously planned down to the dollar amount.
-Neither a traditional actor nor a sketch comedian, Green, rather than turn his man-on-the-street act into something more traditional, like Adam Sandler or Chris Farley, did, to some extent, the reverse.
+Tom Green was neither a traditional actor nor a sketch comedian.
+Rather than turn his man-on-the-street act into something more traditional, like Adam Sandler or Chris Farley, he did, to some extent, the reverse.
 He adapted the format to his shtick.
-Green, the “man,” attempted to turn the audience into the “street” — transforming the viewer into the “shocked passerby” staple of every early skate video, through sheer outrageousness of material.
+He had to make comedy so outrageous that the audience would become the razzee, the street to Green’s man.

 Which is to say: Freddy Got Fingered is anti-convention and anti-authority partly by necessity.
 And also at least a smidge anti-capitalist.
 During the scene in which Gord Brody takes a job at the “cheese sandwich factory” (the very existence of which is a joke about how all jobs sound kind of stupid) he puts a voice to the id of low-wage workers everywhere.
 A customer comes in to complain about having no cheese on his cheese sandwich.